 Perhaps we’ll need to come up with a new name for the business…

-He also works closely with experts across the wider financial and professional services industries through his capacity as Director of one of the three Less Tax 4 Landlords founding companies; The Key 2 Growth Ltd.
+He also works closely with experts across the wider financial and professional services industries through his capacity as co-owner and Director of one of the three Less Tax 4 Landlords founding companies; The Key 2 Growth Ltd.

 Less Tax 4 Landlords is a specialist multi-disciplinary consultancy service that helps portfolio landlords maximise the commercial benefits of building, running, and growing a recognised professional property business.
-This is achieved by housing the following services under one roof: Business Planning, Tax Consultancy, Legal Work, Accountancy, Business Succession Planning, Personal Estate Succession Planning and at arm’s length, Financial Advice.
+This is achieved by housing the following services under one roof: Business Planning, Tax Consultancy, Legal Work, Accountancy, Business Succession Planning, Personal Estate Succession Planning and Financial Advice.
 By bringing together a wide range of services and expertise, we help you to maximise the value of your business both today and during your lifetime, and to create true inter-generational wealth.

 Typically, Less Tax 4 Landlords can help you if you: